sharathspawar/sharathspawar/README.md

 - 👋 Hi, I’m @sharathspawar
-- 👀 I’m interested in Web Developing
+- 👀 I’m interested in Solving Complex unsolved problem in the World.
-- 🌱 I’m currently learning React.js/ JAVA
+- 🌱 I’m currently working on a Blockchain related project.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that can challenge my brain.
 - 📫 How to reach me IG-@sharathspawar

 <!---